verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Dynamic dashboard discovery and portability

-The Verrazzano Grafana instance supports dynamic dashboard discovery.
-This lets you package the dashboard as a Kubernetes ConfigMap and deploy it with your application.
+Verrazzano enables dynamic discovery of Grafana dashboards.
+Using this feature, you can package the dashboard configuration and settings as a Kubernetes ConfigMap, and then deploy it individually or along with your application.

-Grafana represents a dashboard as a JSON object.
-See [Dashboard JSON model](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/view-dashboard-json-model/).
-If you have a JSON dashboard, then you can create a ConfigMap using the JSON object and add it to Grafana, and then use Verrazzano to deploy the ConfigMap as a generic Kubernetes resource, in the Verrazzano Grafana instance.

-You create the ConfigMap in the _admin_ cluster.

 To configure a dashboard as a ConfigMap:

 1. Create a dashboard as a JSON file.
 Or, you can export an existing Grafana dashboard as a JSON file.
+See [Manage Dashboards](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#manage-dashboards).
-2. Create a ConfigMap file as follows:
+2. Create a ConfigMap file in the _admin_ cluster as follows:

    - The `grafana_dashboard` label must be set to `"1"` so that Grafana selects this ConfigMap as a data source for a dashboard. **NOTE**: Use this label _only_ for the `grafana_dashboard`.

    - Name of the JSON file that contains the dashboard JSON.

    - Name of the `k8s-sidecar-target-directory` as `MyDashboardFolder` to place the dashboard in a custom folder in Grafana.

+After the ConfigMap is created, the dashboard gets loaded in Grafana.

 Here is an example dashboard ConfigMap.